Angela Davis: References in other venues

 On January 28, 1972, Garrett Brock Trapnell hijacked TWA Flight 2.
 One of his demands was Davis's release.

 In Renato Guttuso's painting The Funerals of Togliatti (1972), Davis is depicted, among other figures of communism, in the left framework, near the author's self-portrait, Elio Vittorini, and Jean-Paul Sartre.

 In 1971, black playwright Elvie Moore wrote the play Angela is Happening, depicting Davis on trial with figures such as Frederick Douglass, Malcolm X, and H. Rap Brown as eyewitnesses proclaiming her innocence.
 The play was performed at the Inner City Cultural Center and at UCLA, with Pat Ballard as Davis.
 The documentary Angela Davis: Portrait of a Revolutionary (1972) was directed by UCLA Film School student Yolande du Luart.
 It follows Davis from 1969 to 1970, documenting her dismissal from UCLA.
 The film wrapped shooting before the Marin County incident.

 In the movie Network (1976), Marlene Warfield's character Laureen Hobbs appears to be modeled on Davis.

 Also in 2018, a cotton T-shirt with Davis's face on it was featured in Prada's 2018 collection.

 A mural featuring Davis was painted by Italian street artist Jorit Agoch in the Scampia neighborhood of Naples in 2019.

-Biopic

-In 2019, Julie Dash, who is credited as the first black female director to have a theatrical release of a film (Daughters of the Dust) in the US, announced that she would be directing a film based on Davis's life.